simoninireland/epydemic/doc/implementation/challenges.rst

 is the use of the :class:`Locus` to keep running track of sets of nodes or edges, rather than extracting them from the network at each timestep (or event).

-The cost of running multiple simulations reduced by using parallelism, and thisis why ``epydemic`` is built on top of ``epyc``, a library for managing computational experiments on multicore systems and workstaion clusters. ``epyc`` handles a lot of the housekeeping needed in starting, monitoring, and collating the results of
+The cost of running multiple simulations reduced by using parallelism, and this is why ``epydemic`` is built on top of ``epyc``, a library for managing computational experiments on multicore systems and workstaion clusters. ``epyc`` handles a lot of the housekeeping needed in starting, monitoring, and collating the results of